orionrobots/orionrobots.github.io/_posts/2005-10-08-and-its-all-over.md

 With their vehicle, Stanley, based upon a Volkswagen Touareg, they took the race in 7 hours and 28 minutes.
 Not bad considering how much of a challenge the 212 Km course is, and the best attempts last year barely made it off the start line.

-<em>Stanley</em>, the vehicle in question had already shown its mettle when it managed to drive 200 miles unaided in the Arizona desert in testing.
+_Stanley_, the vehicle in question had already shown its mettle when it managed to drive 200 miles unaided in the Arizona desert in testing.
 And considering they were a newcomer, its a fantastic result.

 Well congratulations to them!